 Final thoughts

-In the world of stocks, the flag pattern is a helpful guide.
+In the world of stocks, the flag patterns is a helpful guide.
 It tells us there’s a small break in the current trend, but soon, things might pick up from where they left off.
 So, if prices were going up, they likely would continue that way after the break.
 And if they were going down, they might keep going down.
 Learn to identify and interpret share market chart patterns and how technical chart patterns can add to your profits.